Business bankruptcy law is a powerful tool working in your favor–if you know how to use it.

-While it is on your side, the bankruptcy process can be complex.
-There are several solutions available to handle business debt problems.
+While it is on your side, the bankruptcy process especially business bankruptcy is complex.
+There are several solutions available to handle business and personal debt problems.
 The best path is often the longer path, which can lead lawyers to take the fast money and you, the debtor, to make an emotional decision to just get it over.

 Something as simple as when you file, can make a dramatic difference to your benefit.

 Often during the path to bankruptcy, the company’s books get messy making it difficult to decipher where the company is at financially.

 If the company is still operating, employees and vendors add additional pressure to the situation